Today's Texas Air Quality Forecast

 Forecast Discussion

-Light, variable winds and limited vertical mixing in far West Texas could keep the daily PM2.5/PM10 AQIs in the lower to middle of the "Moderate" range in parts of the El Paso area.
+Light daytime winds and lower morning vertical mixing heights, limiting pollutant dispersion, along with some light urban pollutant carryover from the previous day over portions of far West Texas may raise the daily PM2.5/PM10 AQIs to the lower to middle of the "Moderate" range in parts of the region, which includes the El Paso area.

 Related Items